SkPhilipp/skphilipp.github.io/index.md

 I'm Philipp Gayret; Experienced freelance software developer with a demonstrated history of working in information technology for a diverse portfolio of clients.
-Started scripting with Blizzard’s JASS, self-taught C++ and eventually moved on to Java for professional.software development.
+Started scripting with Blizzard’s JASS, self-taught C++ and eventually moved on to Java for professional software development.

 * [LinkedIn](http://www.linkedin.com/in/philippp)
 * [Github](https://github.com/SkPhilipp)